WhipWorks logo

 Waxing helps to protect the life of your whip.
 After the whip is completed, it is bathed in liquid paraffin wax.
 The wax penetrates the small air pockets of the whip, making it water resistant.
 Waxing also gives the whip a professional finish, as you can see pictured.
 I ALWAYS recommend waxing your whip.

-DESIGN A BULLWHIP
+DESIGN A BULLWHIPDESIGN A STOCKWHIP

-Contact© 2024, WhipWorks
+Contact© 2026, WhipWorks